 How accessible is the school environment?

-Our school building is mainly on one level and where there is a small flight of steps a lift has been installed.
+Our school building is on two floors and there is a lift to provide access to the first floor.
+Where there is a small flight of steps on the ground floor a lift has been installed to enable access.